avillasenorh/Programming_Notes/docs/documentation/mkdocs.md

 Sometimes the applications require additional packages (e.g. to add some functionalities).
 It is possible to install additional packages in an existing `pipx` application using `pipx runpip`.
-To install the `python-markdown-math` package that adds
+To install the `python-markdown-math` package that adds math expressions using LaTeX:

     $ pipx runpip mkdocs install python-markdown-math

+To install the [Material](https://squidfunk.github.io/mkdocs-material/) theme:

+    $ pipx runpip mkdocs install mkdocs-material

 ## Installation using `conda`